Enhancement of the screening effect in semiconductor detectors in the presence of the neutrino magnetic moment: Abstract

 \section{Abstract}

-The theoretical framework of the neutrino electron excitation at low energies including the screening effect in semiconductor detectors is developed for the first time, both in the Standard Model of particle physics and in the presence of the neutrino magnetic moment.
+The theoretical framework of the neutrino electron excitation at low energies including the screening effect in semiconductor detectors is developed for the first time, both in the Standard Model and in the presence of the neutrino magnetic moment.
 We explore the contribution of the screening effect of semiconductors to the neutrino electron excitation based on the linear response theory and calculate the corresponding numerical results.
-We show that excitation rates from the neutrino magnetic moment are dramatically enhanced due to the screening effect and the sensitivity can be significantly improved to the level of $10^{-13}\,\mu_{\rm B}$, much better than the current limits from the laboratory and astrophysical probes.
+We show that excitation rates from the neutrino magnetic moment are dramatically enhanced {by} the screening effect and the sensitivity can be significantly improved to the level of $10^{-13}\,\mu_{\rm B}$, much better than the current {laboratory and astrophysical} limits.

-\paragraph{\textbf{Introduction.}} Neutrino interaction~\cite{Formaggio:2012cpf} is one of the most important ingredients of the neutrino observation, among which the elastic neutrino electron scattering process has been widely used in the detection of solar neutrinos~\cite{Kamiokande-II:1989hkh,Super-Kamiokande:1998qwk,Borexino:2007kvk}, reactor antineutrinos~\cite{Amsler:2002tu,TEXONO:2002pra,Beda:2007hf} and accelerator neutrinos~\cite{CHARM:1988tlj,LSND:2001akn}, and played important roles in studying the fundamental properties of neutrino oscillations and new physics beyond the Standard Model (SM).
-All these above applications of the neutrino electron scattering process utilize the single particle response of the recoiled electrons.
-But as the recoil energies get smaller, the collective behaviours of electrons can no longer be neglected and can make important contributions to the relative excitation of electron recoils.
-This is completely true for the state-of-the-art semiconductor detectors, whose detection threshold has entered into the sub-keV region or even smaller, such as SENSEI~\cite{SENSEI:2020dpa}, EDELWEISS~\cite{EDELWEISS:2020fxc} and SuperCDMS~\cite{SuperCDMS:2017mbc}.
+\paragraph{\textbf{Introduction.}} Neutrino interaction~\cite{Formaggio:2012cpf} is one of the most important ingredients of the neutrino observation, among which the elastic neutrino electron scattering process has been widely used in the detection of solar neutrinos~\cite{Kamiokande-II:1989hkh,Super-Kamiokande:1998qwk,Borexino:2007kvk}, reactor neutrinos~\cite{Amsler:2002tu,TEXONO:2002pra,Beda:2007hf} and accelerator neutrinos~\cite{CHARM:1988tlj,LSND:2001akn}, and played important roles in studying fundamental properties of neutrino oscillations and new physics beyond the Standard Model (SM). {For the state-of-the-art semiconductor dark matter (DM) detectors, such as SENSEI~\cite{SENSEI:2020dpa}, EDELWEISS~\cite{EDELWEISS:2020fxc} and SuperCDMS~\cite{SuperCDMS:2017mbc}}, the {sensitivity has reached sub-keV and} the collective behaviors of electrons can make important contributions to the relative {electron excitations, which are neglected in most of the present applications.}